rudinger/rudinger.github.io/index.md

 knowledge acquisition from text, commonsense inference, computationally-tractable semantic representations, and semantic parsing.
 I am also a contributing member of the [Decompositional Semantics Initiative](http://decomp.io).
-Previously, I received my B.S. in Computer Science from Yale University, where I worked with Dana Angluin and Bob Frank.